nodys/spreadstream/docs/README.md

 // Stream of Object
-// The first row must not contain the headers (the object keys will be used) const stream2 = spreadstream(config) stream2.write({ foo: 4, bar: 2 })
+const stream2 = spreadstream(config)
+stream2.write({ foo: 4, bar: 2 })
 stream2.write({ foo: 7, bar: 10 })